Euler Transformation of Polyhedral Complexes: Measures of Geometric Quality

 \subsection{Geometric quality in $d=3$}

 We specify how the aspect ratios of $3$-cells of Classes \ref{3dETcls1} and \ref{3dETcls2} compare with those of cells in $K$.
+Deriving similar bounds for quality measures of Class \ref{3dETcls3} and \ref{3dETcls4} cells appears more challenging, and is left as part of future work.
 In $d=3$, we let the user specify the mitered offset distance $b$ by which each facet (polygon) of a $3$-cell $t \in K$ is moved in to create the corresponding offset cell $\htt \in \hK$.